a4lamber/aws-s3/notes/dev_notes.md

 # dev-notes

-- [ ] Do we need to use lambda function to s
+- [ ] Do we need to use lambda function to this
+- [ ] Now we need to design a series of functions to idenify null rate per row?